Training the Coming Generation of Grid-Interactive Efficient Building Operators

 Michael Kane

-Michael Kane, an assistant professor of civil and environmental engineering, received a $750,000 award from the US Department of Energy to develop a training program for vocational technology high schools and community colleges that improves entry-level building operators’ literacy in grid-interactive efficient buildings.
+Michael Kane, an assistant professor of civil and environmental engineering, received a $750,000 award from the U.S. Department of Energy to develop a training program for vocational technology high schools and community colleges that improves entry-level building operators’ literacy in grid-interactive efficient buildings.
 Kane is joined on the project by partners from the Northwest Energy Efficiency Council (NEEC), the Washington State University (WSU) Integrated Design+Construction Lab (ID+CL), and Boston Public Schools.

 The NEEC is a business association of the energy efficiency and building decarbonization industry.
 NEEC is the administrator for the Building Operator Certification (BOC) program, a national training and credential program that educates those who operate and maintain buildings on energy efficient and smart building practices.
 The ID+CL is an organization that aims to transform design, construction, and building operational practices through sponsored research activities to advance high-performance buildings, enhancing occupants’ health and productivity, while requiring less carbon and energy to construct and maintain.